- TikTok Cop Who Mocked LeBron Fired

 - Read more cool articles here

-“He was not terminated for the content of his speech; he was terminated for his failure to follow clearly laid out and well established policy,” the city said in a statement.
+“The policy violations have nothing to do with the tone or the tenor of his speech that he posts online,” Burns said.
+“He was not terminated for the content of his speech; he was terminated for his failure to follow clearly laid out and well-established policy.”

 “I am the latest target of cancel culture, Sean.
-That’s all it is,” the former Bellevue deputy marshal said during his appearance on Hannity.
+That’s all it is,” former Bellevue deputy marshal Nate Silvester told “Hannity” on Thursday.
 “None of my other videos that depicted me in my uniform or involving body camera footage, none of those mattered.
 They didn’t care about those.
 It wasn’t until my LeBron James TikTok struck a political nerve that they started to pay attention and complain about it and came up with forms of discipline.”

 “I am still trying to wrap my head around that.
-I was just fired this morning,” Silvester said.
+I was just fired this morning,” Silveseter said, but revealed that he planned to speak to his attorney to consider legal retribution.